C22-PS119/api-true-sight/README.md

 our rest api source code to make a docker container by **Dockerfile** which it will automatically submited to google cloud **image registry**.

-For data source, we will upload model that have been trained by our ML Team to **Cloud Storage** Then for SQL Database, we will use Cloud SQL with MySQL 8 newest version
+For data source, we will upload model that have been trained by our ML Team to **Cloud Storage**, then for SQL Database, we will use Cloud SQL with MySQL 8 newest version

-Finally we can create new Cloud Run service with connection to Cloud SQL through `unix_socket` then in our source code we will add some feature to predict through model that was uploaded before fortunately python can make call to `gs://` filesystem with gcs module
+Finally we can create new Cloud Run service with connection to Cloud SQL through `unix_socket`, then in our source code we will add some feature to predict through model that was uploaded before fortunately python can make call to `gs://` filesystem with gcs module